Hussein-Playz/MarsOS/README.md

 # MarsOS
-This is the resitory for MarsOS
+Hello Human This is a OS called MarsOS you can test this out in a VM or using qemu